Healthy Italian Cooking at Home

 Make pizza dough according to instructions.

-Spread onions and chiles over dough.
+Spread onions and chili over dough.

 Transfer pizza to a baking stone and cook pizza, under the broiler, rotating every 2 minutes with a long metal spatula, until edges are golden, 6-8 minutes.